Last update: 20 November 2020

 Lost in the jungle of Rarotonga

-It was quite an adventurous route.
+The Rarotonga Cross-Island track was quite an adventurous route.
 I almost got lost in the thick jungle, crossing a bewildering amount of streams where the track was barely recognizable at some points.
 Luckily I had borrowed a local booklet, describing the route with pictures of significant trees and rocks along the intertwining tracks.
-So eventually I emerged out of the bush on the other end 🙂
+This turned out to be very helpful… Eventually I emerged out of the bush on the other end 🙂

 The Rarotonga Cross-Island track.
 Follow the orange triangles – although they sometimes seem to disappear…